Bolton-le-Sands: History

 The Lancaster Canal, built in the 1790s, is a major feature of the village.
 Also passing through the village is the A6 and the West Coast Main Line, although its railway station closed in 1969.

 The village includes three pubs: The Royal Hotel, situated on the A6, The Packet Boat (closed in 2015), and the Blue Anchor are both within the centre of the village, along the main street.

 The village has one school, Bolton-le-Sands Church of England Primary School, with 320 pupils from the ages of 4 to 11 in a modern school building.
 It has received a 2022 Ofsted report with GOOD in all areas.

 The school is a successor to the old Boys' Free Grammar School, which dates from 1657, with the 19th century school building still used for community education.
 The school building was also home to the Bolton-le-Sands library until 1973, when the library was moved into a newly built site in the village centre.

-The library was controversially closed in Autumn 2016 following a renovation in 2015 costing a reported £283,000.
+The library was controversially closed in Autumn 2016 following a renovation in 2015 costing a reported £283,000, in a cost-cutting measure by Lancashire County Council.
+The library building was put up for sale, after no public sector community group was found to run the library.
+The library was re-opened in December 2017, with commitment by the Lancashire City Council to keep it as vital part of the community.

 The village has a very active scout group that meets in the scout hut on the village playing fields.
 It has three sections; Beavers, Cubs and Scouts.